 Hello Parents and Families of St Pius X,

 My name is Ms Juliet King and I am the social worker at St Pius X Catholic Primary School.
-I work on Tuesday’s between 9am and 3pm.
+I work on Wednesday’s between 9am and 3pm.
 You can contact me anytime by email on

 If you would like me to engage with your child please talk to your child’s teacher or fill out the Social Work referral form.

 Very briefly a social worker...

 - Assists and supports students where social and emotional issues may be impacting on their learning.